Raipur–Naya Raipur Expressway

-The Raipur–Naya Raipur Expressway, also known as Atal Path Expressway, is an access-controlled, six-lane, 12.7 km expressway connecting Raipur to Naya Raipur in the state of Chhattisgarh in India.
-It is done along with a bigger project of Raipur–Visakhapatnam Expressway, a six lane road. for the economic corridor.
+The Raipur–Naya Raipur Expressway, also known as Atal Path Expressway, is an access-controlled, six-lane, 12.7 km expressway connecting Raipur to Naya Raipur in the state of Chhattisgarh, India.
+It is a part of the larger project of Raipur–Visakhapatnam Expressway, a six-lane road for the economic corridor.

-It has been made to ease the traffic in the GE road, or NH-53, and provide faster access to Dhamtari road from Raipur Junction Railway Station.
+It was constructed to ease the traffic in the GE road, or NH-53, and provide faster access to Dhamtari road from Raipur Junction Railway Station.
 It serves 4 flyovers and 1 elevated corridor crossing over the GE road in between two ends of expressway.

 As part of the Smart City, Atal Nagar (Naya Raipur) is also being developed in 2025.